 The club also boasts a canoeing and outrigger wing which is becoming very popular with the locals.
 Visitors are welcome to participate.

-The Club has a waterfront lease at Ellis Beach, a very picturesque beach area just 20 minutes drive north of the city on the road to Port Douglas, where outriggers and “off the beach catamarans” regularly compete.
+The Club has a waterfront lease at Ellis Beach, a very picturesque beach area just 30 minutes drive north of the city on the road to Port Douglas, where outriggers and “off the beach catamarans” regularly compete.
 Members of the club are welcome to visit this facility and even stay overnight as there are sufficient grounds and resources to allow camping to take place when regattas are being held.

 In 2003 the Cairns Yacht Club was provisionally listed as a Heritage listed building and facility.
 Unfortunately, at the eleventh hour this listing was reversed.
 The club now faces a new future in a new facility and located within the Cairns Marlin Marina.
 The club will continue to work closely together with the Cairns community as it continues it’s second century in the development and involvement in sailing and boating in it’s various forms.